Learn

 Fixed Asset Turnover Ratio (FATR)

 A financial metric that shows how efficiently a company uses its fixed assets to generate revenue.
-It s calculated by dividing net sales by net fixed assets.
+It is calculated by dividing net sales by net fixed assets.

 G